-Thanksgiving Menu Maker From Fine Cooking (by Taunton Interactive) is a free Food & Drink app that will take the stress out of hosting the Thanksgiving meal “thanks” to its tempting (91 holiday) recipes (covering appetizers to desserts), easy Menu creator, automatic Shopping List maker, detailed timeline Schedule for food preparation, helpful Tips, and more to help you pull your Thanksgiving meal together with ease and finesse — just like a pro.
+This Thanksgiving app will take the stress out of hosting your Thanksgiving meal “thanks” to its tempting (91 holiday) recipes ranging from appetizers to desserts, easy Menu creator, automatic Shopping List maker, detailed timeline Schedule for food preparation, helpful Tips, and more that’ll have you pulling your Thanksgiving meal together like an old pro.

-Along the bottom navigation is the rest of the app’s functionality: Recipes, Menu, Shopping List, Schedule, and Tips.
+Along the bottom navigation of this Thanksgiving app is the rest of its functionality: Recipes, Menu, Shopping List, Schedule, and Tips.
 The really fun part comes from choosing the dishes you’d like to make and then creating your own menu plan, which then creates an automatic shopping list conveniently broken down into 4 parts (Fresh Produce, Meat, Eggs, Dairy, Pantry Staples, and Other Groceries).
-You’ll need to pay close attention to serving sizes when creating your own custom menu because the serving amounts vary greatly (from 2-16 people), so you could have plenty of something and not enough of another.
+You’ll need to pay close attention to serving sizes when creating your own custom menu because the serving amounts vary greatly in this Thanksgiving app (from 2-16 people), so you could have plenty of something and not enough of another.

-The Tips part of the app has a ton of great information, Tips will take you to a “The Complete Guide to Thanksgiving” for 10 pre-made Thanksgiving Menus to make your life way easier with titles like “A Fast and Easy Thanksgiving Dinner” — that feeds 8 (but not enough to feed our clan).
-You’ll also find a rescue plan for the top 10 Thanksgiving disasters and “Leftovers You’ll Love” — as well as other topics.
-The Tips portion of the Thanksgiving Menu Maker From Fine Cooking (app) takes you out of the application and into their Fine Cooking website where you can further explore, view more recipes, and how-to videos.
-There’s so much information to take in on the website that you could get easily spend a lot of time in this land of cooking, but if you want get back to where you came from you’ll have to re-enter the app again.
+The Tips part of this Thanksgiving app has a ton of great information.
+Tips will also take you to a “The Complete Guide to Thanksgiving” for 10 pre-made Thanksgiving Menus that’ll make your life much easier.
+You’ll also find a rescue plan for the top 10 Thanksgiving disasters and “Leftovers You’ll Love” as well as other topics.
+The Tips portion of the Thanksgiving Menu Maker From Fine Cooking (app) takes you out of the application and into the Fine Cooking website where you can explore further, view more recipes, and how-to videos.
+And to get back to where you came from in the app, you’ll have to re-enter the app again.